codatio/codat-docs/docs/underwriting/uw-decision.md

 Continue calling the `GET applications/{applicationId}` endpoint periodically to view the status of the loan until it is updated with an underwriting decision.

 :::

+## Recap

+Following this guide, you were able to plan or create your own underwriting application using Codat's Assess product.
+You also had the opportunity to see it in action by executing our demo project.

+Next, you can find out more about [Assess](/assess/overview), or explore other use cases.